-Policies for Business Integrity

-PURPOSE To ensure the fund is managed in such a way that minimizes the risk of incidents relating to ethics, conflict of interest, data breaches of HR complaints which distract management and, if serious, can threaten the continuation of the fund.
+Policies for Business Inte egrity PURPOSE To ensure the fund is managed in such a way that minimizes the risk of incidents relating to ethics, conflict of interest, data breaches or HR complaints which distract management and, if serious, can threaten the continuation of the fund.
 WHY THIS MATTERS It sets the tone from the start on how the GPs want to see the business managed and is critical in protecting the fund's license to operate.
 Do you have the Policies for Business Integrity that are needed at the outset and do they contain the key elements?
 FOUNDATIONAL Checklist () Code of Ethics, Conflict of Interest, KYC/AML, Confidentiality & Data Protection.
-How do you know that your Policies for Business Integrity are achieving their purpose?
+How do you know that your Policies for Business Integrity are achieving their purpose ?
 Conflicts of interest are disclosed transparently, and associated risks mitigated effectively.
 The organization's values, principles and standards of conduct are understood by all and reflected in day-to-day activities and behaviours.
 The process for identifying and managing issues arising from AML & KYC information are effective and avoid any investments causing reputational damage.
-Management of data
+Management of data complies with applicable privacy and data protection laws.